Marian Koshland: Biography

 In the early 1950s, Marian Koshland demonstrated the molecular differences between serum-borne and secreted antibodies.
 By the 1960s, she had turned her attention to the origins of antibody specificity.
 Jim Allison, a colleague from Berkeley, said "Bunny analyzed polyclonal antibodies directed against two different haptens, and on the basis of exquisitely careful amino acid composition analyses, convincingly showed that these antibodies had different amino acid compositions and therefore must differ in their amino acid sequence.
 These data had a profound effect on theories of antibody formation and how antibody specificity was generated.
 Legend has it that at the annual meeting of the American Association of Immunology where she first presented her data, her talk was received by a standing ovation—quite high praise indeed."

 In 1965, Koshland became a researcher at the University of California, Berkeley, joining its faculty in 1970.
 She studied molecular biology with David Baltimore in his M.I.T. lab in the late 1970s.
 From 1982 to 1989 she was chair of Berkeley's Department of Microbiology and Immunology.
 Later she led that department's Graduate Affairs Division.
 She also served on the board of the National Science Foundation and was a president of the Council of American Association of Immunologists in 1982 and in 1983.
 She won the inaugural Excellence in Science Award from the Federation of American Societies for Experimental Biology in 1989 and was honored by the AAI Committee for the Status of Women in Science.

 Koshland died in Berkeley, California, on October 28, 1997, of lung cancer.

-The Marian Koshland Science Museum in Washington, D.C., which features exhibits geared toward the general public, and the Marian E. Koshland Integrated Natural Science Center at Haverford College, which houses the elite liberal arts college's science departments, are both named in her honor.
+The Marian Koshland Science Museum was in Washington, D.C., and featured exhibits geared toward the general public; the Marian E. Koshland Integrated Natural Science Center at Haverford College houses the elite liberal arts college's science departments.
+Both are named in her honor.
 Koshland's children, Catherine Koshland and Douglas Koshland, both attended Haverford and, as of September 2021, hold positions at U.C.
 Berkeley; Catherine has served as executive vice chancellor and provost since July 1, 2021, and Douglas is a professor of molecular and cell biology.